Torsion, energy magnetization and thermal Hall effect: , bulk-edge correspondence and its topological meaning

-where $\tilde{c}_{1}\equiv -[c_{1}(+\infty)-c_{1}(-\infty)]$.} The lowest-order approximation of this edge action reproduces results in Ref.~\citep{nakai2016njp,nakai2017prb}.
+where $\tilde{c}_{1}\equiv -[c_{1}(+\infty)-c_{1}(-\infty)]$.} The lowest-order approximation of this edge action reproduces results in Refs.~\citep{nakai2016njp,nakai2017prb}.
 However, the corresponding physical meanings are different in a significant way.
-Compared to results in Ref.~\citep{nakai2016njp,nakai2017prb}, our bulk effective action is invariant under temporal coordinate transformations, so its effective edge action can not be obtained from anomaly matching and there are no bulk energy currents \XQ{derived from} our bulk action.
+Compared to results in Refs.~\citep{nakai2016njp,nakai2017prb}, our bulk effective action is invariant under temporal coordinate transformations, so its effective edge action can not be obtained from anomaly matching and there are no bulk energy currents \XQ{derived from} our bulk action.